New tax benefits can actually help lower your tax bill over the next 5 years, while maximizing your gift to First Liberty

 5) NON-CASH GIFTS: MANY CREATIVE WAYS TO BENEFIT

-TAX LAW: If you have stock, real estate, business interests, or other non-cash assets, the CARES Act offers many benefits to charitable giving in 2020.
+TAX LAW: If you have stock, real estate, business interests, or other non-cash assets, the CARES Act offers many benefits to charitable giving in 2020 and beyond.

-BENEFIT: First Liberty is available to help discuss the right mix of gifts to help you maximize your tax benefits in 2020.
+BENEFIT: First Liberty is available to help discuss the right mix of gifts to help you maximize your tax benefits in 2020 and beyond.

-For more information about how you can enjoy the special tax benefits of the CARES Act by giving to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.
+For more information about how you can enjoy the special tax benefits of the CARES Act and utilize other planning vehicles to create a legacy giving program to FLI, contact your tax advisor or feel free to contact Trey Dimsdale, an FLI attorney who manages our legacy giving initiative.

 * First Liberty does not provide estate planning or tax advice, and assumes no responsibility for the suitability to your situation of tax planning techniques referenced here.
 To reach your philanthropic goals, you should seek advice from estate planning professionals concerning your individual situation.